Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: System Description and Some Preliminaries

 \end{lemma}

 Descriptor systems are extensively utilized in describing input-output relations of a dynamic plant.
-It is believed that compared with a state space model, a descriptor system is more suitable in describing system constraints and keeping system structures \cite{Dai89,Duan10,Kailath80}.
+It is believed that compared with a state space model, a descriptor system is more suitable in describing system constraints and keeping system structures (\cite{Dai1989,Duan2010,Kailath1980}).
 More precisely, if the input-output relations of an LTI plant can be described by the following equations,

 in which $A$, $B$, $C$, $D$ and $E$ are constant real matrices with consistent dimensions, then this plant is called a descriptor system.
 It is said to be regular if there exists a $\lambda\in{\cal C}$, such that ${\rm\bf det}(\lambda E - A)\neq 0$.
 When the initial states of a descriptor system can be uniquely determined by its outputs over the whole time interval, it is said to be completely observable.
-On the other hand, a descriptor system is said to be completely controllable, if for any given initial state vector $x_{0}$ and any given final state vector $x_{f}$, there exists a finite time $t_{f}$ and a sequence of control input vectors $u(t)|_{t=0}^{t_{f}}$, such that the state vector $x(t)$ of this descriptor system simultaneously satisfying $x(0)=x_{0}$ and $x(t_{f})=x_{f}$.
+On the other hand, a descriptor system is said to be completely controllable, if for any two given state vectors $x_{0}$ and $x_{f}$, there exists a finite time $t_{f}$ and a series/sequence of control input vectors $u(t)|_{t=0}^{t_{f}}$, such that the state vector $x(t)$ of this descriptor system simultaneously satisfies $x(0)=x_{0}$ and $x(t_{f})=x_{f}$.

 Regularity is a particular and important concept for a descriptor system.
 When a descriptor system is regular, uniqueness of its output is guaranteed, provided that it is stimulated by a consistent input.